metabarcoding/obitools4-doc/content/docs/commands/basics/obiannotate/_index.md

 ##### Taxonomy annotation

-- {{< cmd-option name="add-lca-in" param="ATTRIBUTE">}}
+- {{< cmd-option name="add-lca-in" param="KEY">}}
-  From the taxonomic annotation of the sequence (taxid attribute or merged_taxid attribute), a new attribute named `ATTRIBUTE` is added with the taxid of the lowest common ancestor corresponding to the current annotation.
+  From the taxonomic annotation of the sequence (taxid attribute or merged_taxid attribute), a new attribute named `KEY` is added with the taxid of the lowest common ancestor corresponding to the current annotation.
   {{< /cmd-option >}}
 - {{< cmd-option name="lca-error" param="#.###">}}
   Error rate tolerated on the taxonomical description during the lowest common ancestor.
 At most a fraction of lca-error of the taxonomic information can disagree with the estimated LCA. (default: 0.000000)